 That being said, I completely understand most people, unless they too were drama queens and kings in high school, find it completely frightening to give presentations.
 So, here are some tips to help try to calm your nerves:

 1.)
-When speaking don't make eye contact until you are comfortable doing so, instead keep your gaze looking at the tops of people's heads - people will just think you are making eye contact with the person behind them and will pay attention more hoping that you will make eye contact with them.
+When speaking don't make eye contact until you are comfortable doing so, instead keep your gaze looking at the tops of people's heads - people will just think you are making eye contact with the person behind them and will pay attention more hoping that you will make eye contact with them.2.)
+Have your technology set up well before and plan ahead so you are 100% sure it will be all set.

 3.)
 Practice!!!
 Practice standing up, using hand gestures, moving your eyes and actually present and speak out load, not mumbling while looking over your notes around other people.
 If you are really brave, stand in front of a mirror.